PROGRAMS AT MUSIC ON MAIN

 Language: Expressive and Receptive

-How often: Every other week Wednesdays (contact me for availability)
+• How often: Every other week on Thursday mornings (contact me for availability)

 • This is a music and movement class, so we will spend 30 minutes going through different songs that develop rhythm through full body movement, listening comprehension, distinguishing soft and loud sounds, etc. The last 15 minutes will be spent developing and stimulating fine motor skills!